famoseagle/sweatshop/README.markdown

 or until it runs out of servers.

-If you only have a single Rabbit server, you can omit the "cluster" option and just add "host" and "port" options, as shown below:
+If you only have a single Rabbit server, you can omit the "cluster" option and just add "host" and "port" (or host: localhost:5672) options, as shown below:

        default:
          queue: rabbit